 The Ultimaker 2+ and the Creality 3D CR-10S Pro V2 both finish at the top of the lineup in this metric.
-The Ultimaker 2+ is very easy to use, virtually ready to go straight out of the box.
+We feel the Ultimaker 2+ is very easy to use, virtually ready to go straight out of the box.
 All that is required is to attach the spool holder, and you are prepared to print.
 Ultimaker has a handy app with comprehensive documentation and instructions that makes it one of the easiest printers overall to assemble and set up.

 The Ultimaker 2+ lacks automatic bed leveling but does have a series of prompts to guide you through the process, making it the easiest of the printers that require manual bed leveling.
 This printer also uses the standard edition of Cura as the recommended slicer.
 Files can be sent directly to the printer from a computer via USB, or you can use a standard SD card for standalone printing.
 It also has a simple display that shows a progress bar and an estimated countdown to the print's completion.
 It is straightforward to swap different filaments using its semi-automatic method.